 When JFL was at its biggest Jimmy would spend a week there – running around from venue to venue to appear in Roast Battles, The Nasty Show, Brit-ish, Midnight Surprise, Bumping Mics, ComedyPro and trying to squeeze in an afternoon at the Hope and Cope cancer centre (here).

-Money issues (related to pandemic shut down) has diminished the size of the fest and many of the bigger comics now go to Netflix is a Joke Fest in LA (here).
+Money issues (related to the pandemic shut down) have diminished the size of the fest and many of the bigger comics now go to Netflix is a Joke Fest in LA (here).

 Arenas

-When home, in the UK, he tries to be home to do the school run as much as possible and, in an attempt to have some “days off with the kids”, he now frequently does 2 gigs a night (7pm and 9.30pm) in smaller venues or an 8pm show when it’s an arena show (trying to cram in the same number of shows per annum).
+When home, in the UK, he tries to be home to do the school run as much as possible and, in an attempt to have some “days off with the kids”, he now frequently does 2 gigs a night (7pm and 9.30pm) in smaller venues or a single 8pm show when it’s an arena venue (trying to cram in the same number of shows per annum).

 Once he’d found that he could regularly manage 2 daily performances (without blowing his voice) his tour team started to deploy this scheduling to towns where the capacity of the venue meant that one show was not enough to fulfil demand.

-His modus operandi is to go where his audience is – even if it’s a small, out of the way place that International comedians don’t usually visit.
+His modus operandi is to go where his audience is – even if it’s a small, out of the way place that International comedians don’t usually visit (see the Aus/NZ 2026 tour wrap up, here).
+In this 2023 Melbourne Radio interview he said that, this way, this sells tickets to people that like him enough to want to see him perform, but not enough to travel very far.

-Although he’s performed in Arenas outside of the UK for several years, December 2025 saw him introduce these larger venues to his UK / Ire tour.
+Although he’s performed in Arenas outside of the UK for several years (see the beautiful venue in Marbella, Spain, here, from 2024), December 2025 saw him introduce these larger venues to his UK / Ire tour, for the first time.

 NOTHING can quite compare to this Arena in Croatia – what a venue to play!

 Inspired by a 2023 gig in Australia (where he was support for his mate Dave Chappelle – here) he’s adopted the custom of having the Arena set up “in the round”.
 He’s said that this means he’s the “Lazy Susan of comedy”, turned around on a boxing ring type stage, in the centre of the space, with screens above.
-See this gig at Wembley and the Auckland image, below.
+See images from this gig at Wembley and this image from the Auckland show, below.

 Other stand-up comedians